RodionZorin/clembench-evaluation/README.md

 playpen eval llama3-8b-it-4bit-pref-pers-lora
 ```

-#### Baseline
+##### Baseline

-To estimate the results of your tuned model, you might want to compare the results against a relevant benchmark.
+To estimate the results of your tuned model, you might want to compare the results against a relevant baseline.
-Since your benchmark does not use any adapters, note that the model registry will look slightly differently.

 For example, in our case the baseline model is supposed to be unsloth/Meta-Llama-3.1-8B-Instruct-bnb-4bit.
-Below is the right model_registry.json for this baseline:
+Since now we do not use any PEFT adapters, note that the model registry will look slightly different:

 ```bash
 [